bgoodwine/HDF5/docs/README.md

 ![file_format](./file_format.png)
 ![access_time](./access_time.png)

-HDF5 clearly prioritizies access time over compression, and is a good choice for applications that are knowledgeable about their access patterns and can align the chunks to match them.
+HDF5 clearly prioritizes access time over compression, and is a good choice for applications that are knowledgeable about their access patterns and can align the chunks to match them.

 ## Chunking methods

-Compression ratio acheived with gzip for different chunking methods has a general trend of a smaller chunk size leading to larger files; more chunks mean more entries into the B-tree the chunks are stored in, and smaller intervals that can be compressed.
+Compression ratio achieved with gzip for different chunking methods has a general trend of a smaller chunk size leading to larger files; more chunks mean more entries into the B-tree the chunks are stored in, and smaller intervals that can be compressed.

 ![](./chunking_sizes.png)